 Why We Wrote This Guide

-Musicians sign contracts for a number of reasons: publishers, distributors, managers and agents all require them for formal deals.
-Furthermore, contracts facilitate dealings in the broader music business: Spotify signs one with Sony; ASCAP with restaurants who purchase blanket licenses, etc. Contracts are the primary tools that entities in the music industry use to enter into business relationships with one another.
+Contracts are the primary tools that entities in the music industry use to enter into business relationships with one another.
 This makes it important for musicians and business-people alike to have a general sense for how they work.
 Therefore, the purpose of this guide is to provide a basic overview of important principles in contract law, as well as to paint a more detailed picture of the specific agreement types and clauses that are more relevant in the music industry.

-***Disclaimer: The information in this guide is for informational use only and is not legal advice.
-For counsel pertaining to specific contract issues, one should always seek the services of an experienced entertainment attorney. ***
+Disclaimer: This guide is for informational use only and should not be construed as legal advice.
+For counsel pertaining to specific contract issues, one should always seek the services of an experienced entertainment attorney.